fabriziotorelli-wipro/go-gateway-reverse/README.md

 install: install the module in go libs
 ```

-Alternatively you can call following commands :
+Alternatively you can execute following commands :
  * `go build .` to build the project
  * `go test` to run unit and integration test on the project
  * `go run main.go` to execute the project